 Where asthma is diagnosed, your GP will be able to help you to determine the cause.
-If attacks or symptoms are experienced primarily at work, then steps need to be taken to reduce your exposure to harmful causes.
+If ‘asthma attacks’ (cases where your symptoms flare up) are experienced primarily at work, then steps need to be taken to reduce your exposure to harmful causes.
 You will be asked in for regular checkups and you will likely be given drug therapy to help prevent, or alleviate symptoms.

 The Control of Substances Hazardous to Health (COSHH) Regulations, require employers to prevent or to control exposures to hazardous substances to protect employees’ health.
 The Health and Safety Executive also provides an Approved Code of Practice (ACoP) for the control of substances that can cause occupational asthma.

 Employers are also bound to a variety of other legislative pieces that clearly define their legal duty of care to their employees.
 Generally speaking, it is their responsibility to ensure a safe working environment for staff.
 Where this is not possible Personal Protective Equipment and training must be issued to reduce these risks as much as is practically possible.
 Where such care is not provided, the employer is being negligent in their duties.

 These legal obligations are very clear, so if you fall victim to asthma at work as a result of their negligence, they are liable to pay compensation to make amends.
 Occupational asthma is frustrating at the least, and debilitating in severe cases.
 This will have negative consequences for your day-to-day life, as well as for your performance at work.
 For these reasons, it is imperative that you begin a claim for occupational asthma compensation as soon as you feel that you might be affected.